pbinkley/jekyll-book/sections/19-section.md

 [pagebreak.L-2]

-be necessarv to copy a large percentage of the LC cards appearing on the film and (6) most important, the nucleus of LC cards supplies technical standards contributing to the permanency of the catalog.
+be necessary to copy a large percentage of the LC cards appearing on the film and (6) most important, the nucleus of LC cards supplies technical standards contributing to the permanency of the catalog.